tkoenig1/coarray-tutorial/tutorial.md

 # Images and synchronization

-One central concepts of coarray Fortran is that of an image.
+One central concept of coarray Fortran is that of an image.
 When a program is run, it starts multiple copies (or, possibly, one copy) of itself.
 Each image runs in parallel until completion, and works independently of other images unless the programmer specifically